discordeno/discordeno/docs/src/stepbystep/createcommand.md

 - `seconds` is how long to make the user wait in seconds before they can use the command again.
 By default, there is no wait time aka 0 seconds.
 - `allowedUses` is how many times a user is allowed to use a command before they are placed on cooldown.

 Let's use our command as an example.
 We don't want someone to start spamming the role command so we can add a cooldown of 60 seconds.
 However, this would mean every time you give a role to someone, you would need to wait a whole minute to give a role to someone else.
 This is where `allowedUses` shines!
-Let's set it to to 5 so that a user can use this command 5 times in a row before being asked to wait for 60 seconds.
+Let's set it to 5 so that a user can use this command 5 times in a row before being asked to wait for 60 seconds.

 ```ts
 cooldown: {